jfreeland/mpdq/README.md

 # mpdq

+## If you installed prior to January 16

+Please `rm -rf $GO_SRC_DIR/github.com/jfreeland/mpdq` and reinstall.
+I'm a moron and thought I'd clean up after myself and rewrite my history to clean up some of my nastiness, not realizing it would break updating.
+That won't happen again.
+The history of my nasty code will live on.

 ## NOTE

 **This is very much a work in progress.**

+But the key features I wanted work now. 😂

 This was primarily intended to be used by me as an easier way to interact with "dynamic" MPEG-DASH manifests, as used with LIVE streaming video.
 It scratches my itch for now but I'll probably continue to clean it up and add functionality over time.